You’re not perfect.

 And this is why you’ll want to read every word of this article…

-1) Fail to cut your losses that blows up your trading account
+Trading Mistake #1 — Fail to cut your losses that blow up your trading account

 I’m sure you’ve heard stories of traders making money consistently, only to lose them all.